SebastianPegoraro/robot-stacking-system/README.md

 ---

 ## 🎮 How to Play

 - Select a circle on the grid by clicking on it.
-- Click an empty cell to move the selected circle.
 - Moves are validated by the backend based on these rules:
   - **Red (R):** Nothing can stack on top.
   - **Green (G):** Any color can stack above.